 Next, there is also a difference in the $M=1\to M'=1$ and $M=-1\to M'=-1$ profiles.
-This arises from the coupling of dipole transitions in the dashed squares with $\sigma=0$ (Fig.~\ref{fig:gridJ1}) with the quadrupole transitions in the $m=-1$, $\sigma=-1$ square.
+It arises from the coupling of dipole transitions in the dashed squares with $\sigma=0$ (Fig.~\ref{fig:gridJ1}) to the quadrupole transitions in the $m=-1$, $\sigma=-1$ square.
 Therefore, this is also HD.
 Overall, the dichroism signal in the case of SOC light is an order of magnitude stronger than without the coupling.

 The bottom row in Fig. \ref{fig:profiles} shows that in the case of SOC, it is not necessary to use a beam with OAM in the asymptotic limit.
-Indeed, HD is also observed in the case of a tight focused Gaussian beam.
-This is because the focal field takes the form of LG mode of azimuthal charge $\sigma$.
-In fact, a similar dichroism is also seen for a tight focused linearly polarized beam, because the two components of circular polarization within it couple through the SOC.
+Indeed, HD is also observed in the case of a tightly-focused Gaussian beam.
+This is because the focal field, through the conversion of spin into OAM, takes the form of an LG mode with the azimuthal charge~$\sigma$.
+In fact, a similar dichroism is also seen for a tightly-focused linearly polarized beam, because the two components of circular polarization within it couple through the SOC.
 This shows that neither OAM nor spin of the incoming beam are an essential component to observe HD, but rather the SOC.